1.5 million reasons you should have TPD insurance

 • Your own occupation: This means that you’re unable to work in the job you were working in before your disability.
 It’s more expensive and is usually only available outside of your superannuation.

-• Any occupation — This means you need to prove you’re unable to ever work again in any job suited to your education, training or experience.
+• Any occupation: This means you need to prove you’re unable to ever work again in any job suited to your education, training or experience.
 It’s cheaper but, because you are claiming you are unable to work in any way, it would mean you would need to be seriously disabled.
 The higher threshold to claim, means it’s much less likely to pay out.

 The bottom line

-Be clear on how your individual insurer defines a total and permanent disability by reading the product disclosure statement.
+Get very clear on how your insurer defines a total and permanent disability by reading the product disclosure statement.
+Asking specific questions about your policy is wise - or speak to a life insurance expert like one of Compare Club's TPD specialists.

 It’s easy enough to view any insurance cover as a waste of money.
 After all, it’ll never happen to you, right?
 But the reality is that we all do know at least one person that ‘it’ has happened to.
 And with the right cover, the right insurance can help make life a little bit easier.